Blog

 Use Carrier Resources

 Many carriers put an emphasis on providing clear and engaging communication to their members to help them navigate open enrollment.
 Take advantage of these materials when you can.
-Even if you don’t want to send out their PDFs, you are free to use their content for your own materials.
+Even if you don’t want to send out the carrier's PDFs, you are free to use their content for your own materials.

-If you’re implementing a new carrier or benefit, find out if they plan to send any communications to your employees.
+If you’re implementing a new carrier or benefit, find out if the carrier plans to send any communications to your employees.
 Note the date on your master calendar so you can give your employees a heads-up that items from this new carrier will be headed their way.

 Wrap Things Up Post Enrollment